 Even in the Buddha’s assumed life cycle, he manifested his misunderstanding of the Continuum of Life, for this includes plants, which are the most basic stage of Life, since only they are able to convert the Sun’s energy into organic matter that, in turn, nourishes other life forms.
 Thus, a human being may directly nourish other animals if one is eaten by them, but one may instead nourish plants after one’s bodily remains are decomposed into a more digestible form by bacteria, fungi, and other small organisms.
 Although the Buddha understood the eternal and unending nature of Life, as well as its interconnectedness, his mistaken conception of rebirth was that what we call the ego survives death intact and is reincarnated in another living body.
 But this conception is wrong, for the ego is dissolved along with the body at the moment of death.

-If the Buddha erred in advocating non-existence as the ultimate goal of life, it was because he didn’t understand the true nature of reincarnation: that it is not the intact ego, spirit, or mind that survives death and is reborn, but rather Life itself that is constantly reborn and endures, of which we and all the other living organisms in existence are merely its numerous, particular manifestations.
-The great privilege of being alive is the privilege of participating, however briefly, in the great and eternal Mystery of Life.
+If the Buddha erred in advocating non-existence as the ultimate goal of life, it was because he didn’t understand the true nature of reincarnation: that it is not the intact ego, spirit, soul, or mind that survives death and is reborn, but rather Life itself that is constantly reborn and endures, of which we and all the other living organisms in existence are merely its numerous, particular manifestations.
+The great privilege of being alive is the privilege of participating, however briefly or long, in the great and eternal Mystery of Life.

-Seen from this perspective, the desire for immortality – the desire that this discrete, particular life form, which, in the grand scheme of things, is utterly insignificant, should endure forever – is merely another example of our immaturity and our pitifully limited understanding.
-If we are alive at this moment in time, it is because a great many other living creatures, both plant and animal, have given their lives, which were ended prematurely, so that we might be nourished and thus enabled to live on.
+Seen from this perspective, the desire for immortality – the desire that this discrete, particular life form that we call “I”, which, in the grand scheme of things, is utterly insignificant, should endure forever – is merely another example of our immaturity and our pitifully limited understanding.
+If we are alive at this moment in time, it is because a great many other living creatures, both plant and animal, have given their lives, which lives were ended prematurely, so that we might be nourished and thus enabled to live on.
 But instead of being grateful for these sacrifices, as we should be, we view them as no more than our due, because we believe that we humans are the masters of the world.
 In behaving thus, we demonstrate our profound ingratitude, for, having received in such abundance the sacrifice of other living creatures, we should be willing to give so that new Life may be born.
 And it is precisely in the act of dying that we achieve this last act of generosity, when we return to the fertile and ever-renewing Void from which all Life is born.
-But instead, most of us “civilized” people have a horror of the idea of worms or other creatures eating our dead bodies – bodies, be it remembered, for which we have absolutely no more need or use when we are dead.
+But instead, most of us “civilized” people have a horror of the idea of worms or other creatures consuming our dead bodies – bodies, be it remembered, for which we have absolutely no more need or use when we are dead.

 Life is not a circle.
 It is a never-ending continuum that goes on and on, as it has for billions of years, while it constantly changes its particular manifestations.
 Even each discrete packet of life displays this constant change as it grows and develops, from seed or egg to embryo, infant, mature individual, and then to old age, before finally succumbing to death.
 Life does not stand still – it is constantly changing, developing, and evolving.
 Heraclitus was right when he said that the only constant thing in life is change.
 Viewed and understood rightly, death is not even the last stage of Life: it is a necessary part of all Life, since every living organism is made up of elements that were assembled together, in the act of birth and the gradual, transformative processes of growth, from other former living organisms, and, in dying, will go to nourish and create new life forms.

 The liberation that the Buddha and many other religious figures have sought, which variously has been called Nirvana, Heaven, Jannah, Paradise, Elysium, Valhalla, and so on, is in reality the liberation from the fear of death.
 And this liberation can only be achieved when one recognizes one’s essential unity with all Life – the fact that nothing that is alive is alien to oneself, because all life forms arise from and are nourished and kept alive during their brief time on Earth by other life forms.
-Understood rightly, the dissolution of the self is nothing to be feared, for it is only the eternal and necessary prelude to new Life, just as the self was formed from the elements that composed previously existing life forms.
+Understood rightly, the dissolution of the self is nothing to be feared, for it is only the eternal and necessary prelude to the creation of new Life, just as the self was formed from the elements that composed previously existing life forms.
 This is the true and only meaningful kind of immortality: that we living creatures have the immense privilege to partake, in our very limited and humble way, in the Eternal Mystery and the Glorious Miracle that is All Life on Earth.

 Hope is an Imperative: The Essential David Orr by David W. Orr, p.
 177. Island Press, Washington, DC, 2011.